MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/overview-features-apis.md

 <!-- ------------------------------ -->
 #### Drag and drop

-Dragging from WebView2 to another application is supported by default.
-However, dropping into WebView2 (Which includes drag/drop operations within WebView2 itself) requires forwarding IDropTarget events the host application receives from the system to WebView2 using the APIs below.
+Dragging from a WebView2 control to another application is supported by default.
+However, dragging _to_ a WebView2 control requires that when the host app receives an `IDropTarget` event from the system, the host app must forward the event to the WebView2 control.
+Dragging to a WebView2 control includes drag-and-drop operations that are entirely within a WebView2 control.

+Use the following APIs to forward `IDropTarget` events from the system to the WebView2 control.

 ##### [.NET/C#](#tab/dotnetcsharp)